OPelham/Pupptet-Workspace/README.md

 Agents automatically request certificates from master you sign these with puppetserver ca command.

+# Udemy - Puppet for Absolute Beginners

+## Overview
+adding user to many servers:
+script sent from central server 'golden host' issues with many diff OSs on servers need scripts that work with each OS on for each potentially

+With script same result with out worrying about OS puppet takes care of the rest

+infrastructure as code

+Idempotency
+stays the same regardless of number of times run. eg no error if enable and already enabled, will just skip over it

+## Setup Puppet

+### Master
+fqdn of puppet mastere recomended as host name (fully qualified domain name - includes all domain levels ) add to etc/hosts file so remains consitent

+min 2vCPU, 1gb Ram - if under 1000 nodes

+Master needs to have port 8140 open to connect with agents (https)

+correct time set up on both - ntp for puppet environment

+Installing puppet on linux - package manager eg yum, apt-get, or through source with git

+### Using Virtual Box

+- download virtual box
+- download centOS from osboxes.org
+- move vdi into HOME/Library/VirtualBox/HardDisks/.
+- when created -> settings -> network NAT, advanced -> port forwarding name ssh host port 2222 guest port 22
+- take snapshot
+- login and password osboxes.org as default
+- ifconfig -a
+- sudo -i
+- check ssh with systemctl status sshd
+- ssh root@127.0.0.1 -p2222
+-

 # Tutorial on how to develop a manifest

     https://www.digitalocean.com/community/tutorials/getting-started-with-puppet-code-manifests-and-modules

 <!--